 Steam Punk or Altered Art Supplies

 This is a somewhat narrow category, but it is growing in popularity among young people (my daughter included).
-Many like to wear steam-punk inspired jewelry and still others use the same types of supplies for all kinds of art projects.
+Many like to wear steampunk inspired jewelry and still others use the same types of supplies for a variety of unique and interesting art projects.

-Thanks so much for stopping by!
+Thanks so much for stopping by–

 Bye for now,

 Adirondack Girl’s Garage Saling Guide

 The Top Five Things I’m Looking for at Garage Sales (2016)